Denis Stoff: 2012–2015: Down & Dirty

 After the news arose that Make Me Famous had broken up, Stoff quickly announced a new band named Down & Dirty.
 The band was officially announced under the Sumerian label like his last project, and released their first single and music video in December 2013 titled "Move It".
 The band also released a second single and music video in December 2014 titled "I Will Never Lose My Way".
 After these songs, Stoff later announced he would be joining Asking Alexandria, which was followed by Down & Dirty confirming he was no longer a part of the group.
 Down & Dirty continued with a new lead vocalist, Ezekiel Pierson, and released a new single "Heaven Sent" in February 2017.
-In February 2018 the band "Heaven Sent" was re-released now as an EP.
-However, shortly after that, frontman Ezekiel Pierson left the band.

 2015–2016: Asking Alexandria

 On 22 January 2015, lead singer Danny Worsnop announced his departure from Asking Alexandria to focus on his new band We Are Harlot, of which it was quickly stated that his replacement was already found.
 On 26 May 2015, Stoff was officially announced as the new lead vocalist when they released their first single together titled "I Won't Give In" on 27 May.
 Speculation regarding Stoff's involvement started shortly after Worsnop's departure due to similarities between Asking Alexandria and Make Me Famous (who were said to have been ripping off the band); the fact that they were label mates would have made the transition easy for Stoff to make, and on his personal YouTube account he had covered multiple Asking Alexandria songs.
 Ben Bruce was asked if he considered anyone else for the role and he stated that "it has to be Denis" before praising his vocal ability.
 When Shaforostov himself was asked how he would distinguish himself from Worsnop, he stated he would not make any comparison since he is a completely different person.

 In October 2016, Ben Bruce announced that Stoff left the band.
-In December 2017, Rock Sound interviewed Denis.
-Denis explained that his home country, Ukraine, is like a warzone now.
+In December 2017, Rock Sound interviewed Denis and explained that his home country, Ukraine, is like a warzone now.
 He said there was stress for him and his family, and he had to stop touring to focus on family.